pmid/GetAndCleanData_Project/README.md

 ==================================================================

-The "dplyr" and "utils" libraries are used by the script; if not already installed, the following lines (the top lines of the script) should be uncommented before tunning the script:
+The "dplyr" and "utils" libraries are used by the script; if not already installed, the following lines (the top lines of the script) should be uncommented before running the script:

-#install.packages("dplyr")
+_#install.packages("dplyr")_
 #install.packages("utils")

 ==================================================================